Toast — Smart UI JavaScript API

 Closes the most recently displayed toast notification, removing it from the user's view.

-Invoke the closeLast method.
+Try a demo showcasing the closeLast method.

 Displays a new toast notification and returns the corresponding smart-toast-item instance representing the newly created toast.
 This allows further manipulation or customization of the toast after it appears.